mlanza/ai-literacy/301/06-feet-on-the-ground.md

 Most models do one thing.
 You give them a payload — a question, a prompt, a bit of text to chew on — and they reply.
 One toss, one echo.
 A single bead moved from one cup to the next.
 They're one-trick ponies.
 They don’t walk.
 They don’t push.
 They don’t unfold a plan across time.

 But others — they’re exposed by name in chatbot and app dropdowns — come with more beneath the surface.
 They may not look like it, but some walk paths.
 Because, in practice, some problems are elephants, too big to eat in a bite.
 They involve steps as a matter of necessity.
 So the model must move.
-And that implies, whether or not you see it, a control loop.
+And that implies, whether or not you see it, a control loop and a developer.
+It’s an app as much as a model.
 And how it moves depends on the route it was given.

 Model vendors have a word for this kind of motion.
 They call it **thinking** — the internal act of stepping deliberately, taking turns, moving forward with intent.
 I chose *walk* instead, because I wanted to draw your eye to the loop.
 Each turn is not spontaneous.
 It is controlled.
 The model propels itself — foot down, push — then waits to be granted the next one.